AI

 1. AI is short for artificial intelligence, a term coined by John McCarthy in 1955 at Dartmouth College.
 It's related to the work of Alan Turing, who in 1950 developed the Turing test, which evaluates a machine's ability to exhibit behavior indistinguishable from a human.
 Artificial intelligence develops smart computer programs capable of accomplishing tasks and duties that demand human intelligence.

 The scientific study of AI aims to develop computer hardware and software that emulates activities in the human brain, including the processing of photographic images and human languages.
-It also enables computers and machines to think and learn from experience, and carry out human-like duties.
+AI also enables computers and machines to think, and learn from experience, and carry out human-like duties.

 AI efficiently speeds up the processes together with a guaranteed level of accuracy and precision.
 In today's modern economy, AI systems generate appropriate answers to any business problem with effective data processing.
 No human can predict as quickly and accurately as AI technology does.
 AI also helps provide real-time assistance in businesses where constant communication with customers is needed throughout the day.

-The United States White House unveiled a blueprint for an AI Bill of Rights on October 4, 2022 that are aimed at averting harm caused by artificial intelligence.
+On October 4, 2022, the United States White House unveiled a blueprint for an AI Bill of Rights that aims to avert harm caused by artificial intelligence.

 What are the applications of AI?